Climate Consortium Denmark: Historical context

 Until the late 1970s, Denmark was almost exclusively dependent on fossil fuels.
-The 1973 oil crisis and the 1979 energy crisis were wake-up calls for the country, realising the need for diversifying and securing renewable energy sources.
+The 1973 oil crisis stressed the need for diversifying and securing renewable energy sources.

 COP 15

 Between 7th and December 18, 2009, COP15 (also known as the Copenhagen Summit), was held in Copenhagen.
 State of Green, at the time known as Climate Consortium Denmark, was an integrated part of the official portfolio of activities before, during and after the COP15.

 Energy Strategy 2050

 In February 2011, Danish government announced its "Energy Strategy 2050" with the aim to be fully independent of fossil fuels by 2050, and a new government repeated the goal in 2015 despite public scepticism.